Sebastianhju/Runeterra-5e/2.0/Runes.md

 ---
 ### Taste of Blood <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/GreenTerror_TasteOfBlood.png" Align=left width=7% height=7%>

-**Charges**: This rune has three charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has four charges, you regain all charges at the end of a long rest.

-Whenever you damage a creature you can choose to heal equal to four times your proficiency bonus.
+Whenever you damage a creature you can choose to spend two charges to heal equal to five times your proficiency bonus.

 ---
 ### Sudden Impact <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/SuddenImpact.png" Align=left width=7% height=7%>